deadspyexx/metamask-brute/README.md

 # metamask-brute

 ## For educational purposes only
-A js program random generate (12, 18, 24) words metamask mnemonic phrase.
+A program random generate (12, 18, 24) words metamask mnemonic phrase.
 A compiled js program that randomly generates a mnemonic phrase of 12, 18, 24 metamasking words